richonguzman/LoRa_APRS_iGate/README.md

-# Richonguzman / CD2RXU LoRa APRS iGate
+# Richonguzman / CD2RXU LoRa APRS iGate/Digirepeater
 # Firmware for Tx and Rx !!!

-LoRa APRS iGATE for:
+LoRa APRS iGATE/Digirepeater for:
-- LILYGO ESP32 LoRa v2-1-1.6
+- LILYGO ESP32 LoRa32 v2-1-1.6
 - ESP32 Wroom Dev +  SX1278 LoRa Module for a DIY Version

 __________________________________________

 Achievements:
-- listening to LoRa packets the same as messages for Stations/Callsing in near 80Kms.
+- Rx LoRa packets and upload to APRS-IS servers
+- Be able to listen for 80kms or more Stations/Callsing.
-- transmiting messages listened from APRS-IS to LoRa
+- Tx LoRa packets from APRS-IS feed.
+- Digirepeater Modes.
 __________________________________________

 Instrucctions (add your information into the '/data/igate_conf.json'):